aliHafizji/SplitImageView/README.md

 ## Introduction

 Ever wondered how the split image view is implemented in apps like kaliedoscope?
-This is the android implementation of the split image view.
+Well today's your lucky day coz you found one that does just that.
+This is the android implementation of such a view.

-This view can be used to show a comparison between images or you could use it for its touch to unveil feature.
+This view can be used to show a comparison between images or you could simply use it for its touch to unveil feature.

 ## Setup

 ### Method 1: Referencing library project

-CreditCardEditText is created as a standalone Android-Library project.
+SplitImageView is created as a standalone Android-Library project.
 You can easily include this project by referencing the library/ folder in your project using either eclipse or Android studio

 ### Method 2: Adding a remote referece